-- The facility determines which CAH staff will attend the exit conference. - The identity of an individual patient or staff member must not be revealed in discussing survey results.
-Identity includes not just the name of an individual patient or staff member, but also includes any references by which identity might be deduced. - Because of the ongoing dialogue between surveyors and facility staff during the survey, there should be few instances in which the facility is unaware of surveyor concerns or has not had an opportunity to present additional information prior to the exit conference.
+- The CAH's leadership determines which CAH staff will attend the exit conference. - The identity of an individual patient or staff member must not be revealed in discussing survey results.
+Identity includes not just the name of an individual patient or staff member, but also includes any references by which identity might be deduced. - Because of the ongoing dialogue between surveyors and CAH staff during the survey, there should be few instances in which the CAH is unaware of surveyor concerns or has not had an opportunity to present additional information prior to the exit conference.